Invasive Alien Species

 - Emphasis and resources should be placed on prevention as a priority, with full application of the precautionary principle.

-- Regarding control, eradication and management programmes, emphasis should be placed on humane controls which avoid or minimise pain, suffering and distress to target and non-target animals.
+- Regarding control, eradication and management programmes, emphasis should be placed on humane management principles for controls which avoid or minimise pain, suffering and distress to target and non-target animals.

 - Parties to the Bern Convention to support national voluntary codes of conduct on IAS and pets and zoological gardens, as an interim step until comprehensive regulation of IAS are adopted.